milkbottledude/woodlands-jb_tracker/README.md

 In this particular [video](https://www.youtube.com/watch?v=O3b8lVF93jU&t=46s&ab_channel=Pysource), he shares the weights of a yoloV4 object detection model that was already pre-trained 🏋️‍♀️ on tens of thousands of cars, which saves us the hassle of manually drawing the car objects' bounding boxes ✍️ and feeding the training images to the model.

 The object detection model consists of 2 files.
-One is[vehicle_detector.py](link to python file), which defines the object classes and retrieves the pre-trained weights ⚖️ using OpenCV.
-The other is [yoloimage](link to python file), where you define the image you want to carry out object detection on and feed it to the model.
+One is [vehicle_detector.py](python_scripts/vehicle_detector.py), which defines the object classes and retrieves the pre-trained weights ⚖️ using OpenCV.

+The other is [yoloimage.py](python_scripts/yoloimage.py), where you define the image you want to carry out object detection on and feed it to the model.
 The results are quite accurate, as you can see in the figure below 🎯.

 ![](progress_pics/Fig-2.1-Pysource-video-YOLOv4.jpg)